ltngames/ltngames.github.io/src/docs/skip-video.md

 ---
 title: Skip Video Plugin Documentation
 layout: documentation.html
+metaDescription: Documentation for our Skip Video RPG Maker plugin
 ---

 This plugin grants the player the ability to skip a video played within RPG Maker.